Are you tired of wild rabbits and squirrels messing with your garden? I can relate but there was a bigger problem in my space, it was the chickens.

 The weight of the frame turned out to be another bonus because it can get really windy here and these frames can withstand just about anything.

-The covered raised bed is an awesome compliment to my garden book, Startle Garden.
+The covered raised bed is an awesome complement to my garden book, Startle Garden now.

 Open and Close

 We have two planting seasons in Texas; in the fall I plant my cool plants like broccoli, lettuce, cabbage, carrots and cauliflower.